SilkRose/Pony/src/stories/love-licks/love-licks.md

 We break the kiss and I can only think of one word to lick to Pinkie.

 'Love, love, loooooooove, love, love, love, love, *love, loooooove,* love, love.'

+Pinkie looks at me as we both stare at each other, blushing madly.

+She licks one word to me.

+'You.'